platformsh/platformsh-docs/docs/src/guides/strapi/adding-frontends/_index.md

 ## Background

-A common pattern for Strapi applications is to decouple services from the main site, serving external data to a frontend at build time.
-Supported by Strapi's source plugin ecosystem, data from Strapi (or headless) content management systems can be served into a frontend application [Data Layer](https://www.gatsbyjs.com/docs/reference/graphql-data-layer/), with that frontend typically located on a server elsewhere, and that data then used to fill out content on the frontend.
+A common pattern for Strapi applications is to serve as a backend or headless CMS for a frontend application.
+It helps with serving external data to a frontend at build time.
+Supported by Strapi's plugin ecosystem, data from Strapi (or headless) content management systems can be served into a frontend application, with that frontend typically located on a server elsewhere.

-The decoupled pattern can work differently on Platform.sh due to support for [multi-app configuration](/configuration/app/multi-app.md) on your projects.
+Platform.sh provides a platform for this architectural pattern through what is called a [multi-app configuration](/configuration/app/multi-app.md).
 Consider the following project structure:

 ```bash